-1.1 Gas Temperature
+Gas Temperature

-There are several scales available for measuring temperature.
-The Fahrenheit scale and the Celsius or Centigrade scale, both of which are based on the properties of water, are the two most commonly used scales for measuring temperatures.
-As shown below in Figure 1-1, the Fahrenheit scale separates the freezing and boiling points into 180-degree units.
-The Fahrenheit scale sets the freezing temperature of water at 32°F, and the normal boiling temperature of water at 212°F. The Celsius scale separates the freezing and boiling points into 100-degree units.
-The Celsius scale sets the freezing temperature of water at 0°C and the normal boiling temperature at 100°C. The following relationships convert one scale to another: (1-1)
+There are several scales available for measuring temperature, all of them entirely arbitrary.
+The two that have come into common use are the Farenheit scale and the Celsius or Centigrade scale.
+As shown in Figure 1-1, the Farenheit scale sets 32°F as the freezing temperature of water and divides the scale between the freezing and boiling points into 180 degree units, making 212°F the boiling temperature of water.
+The Celsius scale sets 0°C as the freezing temperature of water and divides the scale between the freezing and boiling points into 100 degree units, making 100°C the boiling temperature of water.
+The following relationships convert one scale to another:

-$$^{\circ}F = 1.8^{\circ}C + 32$$
+$$^{\circ}F = 1.8^{\circ}C + 32$$ (1-1)